 - Minimum of $25,000 for property damage per accident caused by the driver/owner of the insured motor vehicle

-This minimum liability coverage does not pay to repair or replace your vehicle in the event you cause an accident.
+This minimum liability coverage does not pay to repair or replace your vehicle if you cause an accident.
 It is meant to protect other drivers out on the road in case your negligent actions cause a collision.
 Liability coverage will pay for the medical bills and property damage to the other vehicle if you are to blame for the accident.

 Again, this is the minimum amount of coverage that is required by Oklahoma state law.
-It assumes that if everyone carries this minimum amount of coverage, no matter who is at fault, a victim will be able to gain some compensation.
+It assumes that if everyone carries this minimum amount of coverage, no matter who is at fault, a victim can gain some compensation.